markfarnan/go-canvas/README.md

 ```
 A simple way to cause the code to draw the frame on schedule, independant from the browsers callbacks, is to use `time.Tick`.
 An example is in the demo app below.

-If however your image is only updated from either user input, or some network activity, then it would be straightforward to fire the redraw only when required from these inputs.
+If however your image is only updated from user input or some network activity, then it would be straightforward to fire the redraw only when required from these inputs.
 For all other cycles of the `requestAnimationFrame` it just copies the buffer over, and nothing changes.

 ### Known issues !
 There is currently a likley race condition for long draw functions, where the `requestAnimationFrame` may get a partially completed image buffer.
 This is more likley the longer the user render operation takes.
 Currently think how best to handle this, ideally without locks.